 Serverless Application Center uses GitOps to implement the best practices of DevOps.
 Git repositories are used to manage the infrastructure of applications and continuous integration and continuous delivery (CI/CD) processes.
 Git repositories are the only sources of application status.
 You must use a YAML file that meets specifications to implement environment-based service isolation.
 For more information about YAML specifications, see YAML specifications.

-In many cases, development and O&M responsibilities are divided in an enterprise.
+In many cases, development and O&M roles are distinguished in an enterprise.
 The two types of roles have a clear division of responsibilities.
 In most cases, O&M personnel manage the infrastructure of an enterprise and authorize developers to use the infrastructure.
 If all infrastructure is maintained in a Git repository, O&M personnel must submit code to change the infrastructure, which is against the habit of most O&M engineers.
 Therefore, the following deployment methods are available in Serverless Application Center.

-Method 1:
+Method 1

 Maintain different YAML files for different environments.
 Configure pipelines in the environments and use the specified YAML files for deployment.